deadstr0ck/live-api-usage-wallpaper/README.md

 # live-api-usage-wallpaper
-i made this for coolhacker style, zero GPU cost live API usage wallpaper for windows (for Lively Wallpaper) just drag and drop into your lively Wallpaper application
+i made this for coolhacker style, zero GPU cost live API usage wallpaper for windows (for Lively Wallpaper) just drag and drop the deadstr0ck-v2.zip file into your lively Wallpaper application